Storing Salt the Smart Way

-When the snow flies, DOTs, cities and counties need to mobilize to keep roads open and navigable.
-Salt is a vital tool in the snow warriors’ arsenal.
-Since snow events can very quickly escalate into emergency situations, plow drivers need to get in, get the salt quickly, and get out on the road again.
+When the snow flies, Departments of Transportation (DOTs), cities and counties across North America must mobilize quickly to keep roads open and safe.
+Salt is a critical tool in every snow and ice management plan.
+Since storms can escalate rapidly, plow operators need fast, reliable access to road salt so they can load up and return to the road without delay.

 In addition, permanent road salt storage buildings also comply with environmental regulations requiring storage systems that prevent leaching and groundwater pollution.
 “We are definitely seeing an increase in legislation that protects groundwater from salt run-off,” said Matt Van Scoyoc, Building and Project Design Consultant for Legacy Building Solutions.